50 Milers and 100 Milers, please read the very important

 Race information on our web site contains many suggestions and recommendations to help runners prepare for and complete the TRT Endurance Runs.
 Race Management and volunteers pledge to do everything possible to make your TRT Endurance Runs challenge a successful event you will always remember.
 Our medical team, along with runners, crews and volunteers, participated in developing many of the recommendations contained on the web site.
 Proper preparation is critical to a successful and enjoyable experience.
 All runners and crews should read this information carefully.

-The net proceeds from this event benefit the Tahoe Rim Trail Association trail maintenance program, the Lake Tahoe Nevada State Parks backcountry mountain bike patrol, the South Lake Tahoe and Carson City High School cross‐country teams, the Carson City Boy Scouts and the Carson City American Legion and more.
-We are very pleased that we have been able to donate nearly $70,000 from the past several years' proceeds of the TRT 50K/50M/100M Endurance Runs.
+The net proceeds from this event benefit the Tahoe Rim Trail Association trail maintenance program, the Lake Tahoe Nevada State Parks backcountry mountain bike patrol, the South Lake Tahoe and Carson City High School cross‐country teams, the Carson High School Volleyball Team, the Carson City Boy Scouts and the Carson City American Legion and more.
+We are very pleased that we have exceeded $100,000 in donations from the past several years' proceeds of the TRT 50K/50M/100M Endurance Runs.

 The Training Runs are announced on the TRT Facebook page and via email to registered participants.

-TRT Proudly provides you with a course that is marked with flagging that has 3M commercial grade reflective material and this flagging will be pleased approximately every 200 meters.
+TRTER Proudly provides you with course flagging with 3M commercial grade reflective material.
+This flagging is placed approximately every 200 meters.

 CREW ACCESS POINTS & DIRECTIONS